 Areas of multiple deprivation

 The Welsh Index of Multiple Deprivation measures relative deprivation across a range of domains (income; employment; health; education; access to services; community safety; physical environment; housing) at the lower super output area level for the whole of Wales.
 An area is multiply deprived if, for more than one of these domains, the area has a concentration of people experiencing that type of deprivation.
 Generally speaking, the greater the number of domains for which there are high concentrations of deprivation, the greater the overall deprivation in an area.
 This does not necessarily mean that the same people suffer multiple types of deprivation in the area, although we would expect there to be significant overlap.
 Lower Super Output Areas (LSOAs) within the 10% most deprived for the overall index tend to be those which are most likely to be eligible for support under funding programmes that are targeted at combatting poverty and deprivation.

 An ‘average’ level of deprivation would see 10% of LSOAs amongst the most deprived in Wales.

-Conwy CB has a greater proportion of its LSOAs than would be expected in the top 10% most deprived for the access to services and housing domains.
+Conwy County Borough, with 4 of its LSOAs being in the 10% most deprived in Wales (5.6% of all its areas), has a greater proportion of its LSOAs than would be expected in the top 10% most deprived for the access to services domain.